New-England-Weather-Balloon-Society/Tiny4FSK/README.md

     * [TinyBME280](https://github.com/maxsrobotics/tiny-bme280/)

 **Optional** - The SAMD goes to sleep to save power.
 To achieve proper sleep, some edits to the SAMD core are necessary.
 To locate the wiring.c file on your computer, [follow this guide](https:support.arduino.cc/hc/en-us/articles/4415103213714-Find-sketches-libraries-board-cores-and-other-files-on-your-computer).
-Once there, comment out or completely delete these lines as shown:
+Once there, comment out or completely delete the lines shown below:
 ```cpp
     // Defining VERY_LOW_POWER breaks Arduino APIs since all pins are considered INPUT at startup
     // However, it really lowers the power consumption by a factor of 20 in low power mode (0.03mA vs 0.6mA)